 - we forgot to cook some rice with our dishes, oops.

 Absolutely Yes.
 It was a great experience, especially because it felt so personal.
-Other cooking schools can have up to 10 people per class and having experienced occasional confusions during our class, I think Ann’s classes have advantage as she doesn’t take on more than 4 students at a time.
+Compared to other cooking schools, Ann's classes have an advantage as she doesn't take on more than 4 students at a time.

 Ann is very friendly, funny, knowledgeable and accommodating.
-Her English is great.
 She has a passion for cooking and it shines through her classes.
 We are really glad we did the class and learnt a little bit about the beautiful Thai cuisine.

-You can book Ann’s Thai cooking class directly via her website, don’t forget to mention MapTrotting!
+You can book Ann's Thai cooking class directly via her website - this content is not sponsored!

 Top Tip: Make travelling in Thailand super easy with the super friendly 12GoAsia website.
 Book online and there’s no need to print your tickets, just show them to the station staff before you board on your smartphone.
 No running around looking for a place to print anything.
 Nice!